JMAP Quotas

 This is a standard “/query” method as described in [@!RFC8620], Section 5.5.

-A FilterCondition object has the following properties, any of which may be omitted:
+A FilterCondition object has the following properties, any of which may be included or omitted:

-The Quota scope property must be in this list to match the condition. - resourceTypes:
+The Quota scope property must match the given value exactly.

-The Quota resourceType property must be in this list to match the condition. - datatypes:
+The Quota resourceType property must match the given value exactly.

 The following Quota properties MUST be supported for sorting: